xendarboh/mina-zkignite-cohort0/README.md

 Refer to the
 [Dockerfile](https://github.com/xendarboh/mina-zkignite-cohort0/blob/main/Dockerfile)
-for order and details of a complete build of the zkApp and docs.
+for order and details of a complete build of the components.

 For the production oracle, refer to its project repo:
 [mina-oracle-humanode](https://github.com/xendarboh/mina-oracle-humanode).